lizziebru/CamtrapSimulation/README.md

 [**regentspark**](data/regentspark)

-This folder contains the data and metadata for camera trap data collected in Regent's Park.
-More information on trapping methods and camera settings in (ASK CHRIS FOR INFO).
+This folder contains the data and metadata for camera trap data collected in Regent's Park during three surveys conducted by the London HogWatch project between 2018 and 2018 (Institute of Zoology, Zoological Society of London).

 [**spain**](data/spain)